Agio, the business bags designed to let you explore every corner of a city

-And if this is not enough space for you, you can always hook Agio 15 to your trolley bag.
 It’s the business bag which knows how to have fun, too!
 Designed to transport all types of notebooks, ultrabooks and MacBooks up to 15 inches in convenience and style, it features a special compartment with Anti-Shock System padding to protect them from knocks.
 With a tough interior, it is stylish on the outside too, thanks to the original design which combines smooth technical fabric with a base in soft-touch material.
 In short, there’s little danger of you going unnoticed.

 What’s more, Agio 15 also offers a dedicated iPad and tablet pocket and a secure compartment for your smartphone, as well as plenty of space for your documents, and even a change of clothes, ensuring you always look your best.

 This means your digital ecosystem is always close at hand even when you are relaxing on holiday, to ensure you don’t miss the latest post from your favourite blog, help you keep in touch with friends and even get original tips and recommendations on the city you are exploring.
 Here are some examples.

 Do you often find yourself in London for work?
 You do?
 The British capital may be a world centre of finance, but it is also a city which hides many secret places to discover, such as Wilton’s Music Hall or the seven noses (yes, noses!) of Soho.
 Buzzfeed has gathered some of the most interesting together in this surprising tour of the streets of London.